Rational degree is polynomially related to degree: Acknowledgments

 \section{Acknowledgments}

-We thank Lance Fortnow, Joel Friedman, Zbigniew Jelonek, Robin Kothari, and Ronald de Wolf for helpful discussions, comments, and suggestions.
-In particular, we thank Robin for observing that our original proof of $\deg(f) \leq O(\rdeg(f)^4)$ could be adapted to give $\deg(f) \leq O(\sdeg(f)^2 \rdeg(f)^2)$.
+We thank Lance Fortnow, Joel Friedman, Zbigniew Jelonek, and Ronald de Wolf for helpful discussions, comments, and suggestions.
+We acknowledge the use of ChatGPT, Claude, and Gemini to search the literature and brainstorm proof strategies for \cref{sec:improved_lower_bound}.

 \crefalias{section}{appendix}